Y9807/ergo-uikit/README.md

-# Ergo UIKit: A Smart Money at Your Fingertips
+# Ergo UIKit: Smart Money at Your Fingertips

 ## Introduction